Network Code on Cybersecurity

 - a list of critical ICT service providers involved in the operation of critical-impact processes.
 Art.
 27

-The first risk report must be submitted within 12 months of the entity’s designation (by the national competent authority) and must be updated every three years thereafter.
+The first risk report must be submitted within twelve months of the entity’s designation (by the national competent authority) and must be updated every three years thereafter.
 Art.
 24(6), 27

 Supply chain

-NCCS requires high-impact and critical-impact entities to address ICT supply chain risks—such as component unavailability, supplier-initiated cyberattacks, or data leakage—within their cybersecurity risk assessments.
+NCCS requires high-impact and critical-impact entities to address ICT supply chain risks in their cybersecurity risk assessments.
 Art.
 18(2) Based on these assessments, binding minimum and advanced cybersecurity controls must be developed and implemented.
 Art.
 33

 Security in the supply chain

 Minimum and advanced cybersecurity controls must be implemented across the entire lifecycle of ICT products, services, and processes.
-The supply chain controls are intended to mitigate risks identified in the Union-wide cybersecurity risk assessments and must be developed by the TSOs, with the assistance of ENTSO-E and in cooperation with the EU DSO Entity.
-Art.
+The supply chain controls must be developed by the TSOs, with the assistance of ENTSO-E and in cooperation with the EU DSO Entity: Art.
 33(1)

-- Background checks on supplier personnel (where legally permitted), secure-by-design development principles, enforcement of zero-trust architectures, access restrictions, contractual safeguards, audit rights, and traceability of security requirements across the supply chain lifecycle.
+- Background checks on supplier personnel (if permitted), secure-by-design development principles, enforcement of zero-trust architectures, access restrictions, contractual safeguards, audit rights, and traceability of security requirements across the supply chain lifecycle.
 Art.
 33(2)(a)

 - Entities must also consider lock-in risks, ensure supplier diversification, and incorporate results from EU-wide coordinated risk assessments into procurement decisions.
 Art.
 33(2)(b)–(f)